BramObbels/2018_AA_Opdracht/README.md

 7. Check the empty folders and add an empty file in each one for Git.
 8. Add the project to your Git project.1

+## Adding controllers

+1. Select your WAR project
+2. Create a package `controller`
+3. Add a Java class with the name of your controller.